john-lazarus/Mikrotik-RouterOS/README.md

 Scripts, Calculators etc.

-Please do not copy/pasting my work in this repo anywhere outside!
+Please do not copy/pasting/utilize my code within this repo anywhere!